Can You Put Siding Over Brick: A Step-by-Step Guide

 1. Vinyl Siding for Brick Exteriors

-Vinyl siding is a popular choice for homeowners considering siding over brick, offering several benefits that make it ideal for this application.
+Vinyl siding is a popular choice for homeowners looking to cover brick, offering numerous advantages.

 Advantages of Vinyl Siding Over Brick